Mochimochi07/Selenium_getcharacters./README.md

 fetch targets backend endpoints while webscraping targets Elements in a UI or elements in a front end.

+Yeah, you might need to learn more of architecture in the web through inspect element in a web page.

 I learned selenium in college and It gave me happiness when i learned it.

-the bad thing about this is having DDOS attacks in a website.
+The bad thing about this is making DDOS attacks in a website.